nurmahammadmondol/Restaurant_Management-client/README.md

 - On successful order placement, the information is stored in the database, and a
-- t\* oast notification is displayed.
+- toast notification is displayed.

 ### Gallery Page (Public)